rainforestapp/rainforest-cli/README.md

 For more information on embedding inline screenshots and file downloads, [see our examples](./examples/inline_files.md).

-For more information on test writing see the [documentation](https://help.rainforestqa.com/docs/writing-tests).

 ### Command Line Options

 Popular command line options are: